 Fioricet is a prescription medication for chronic tension headaches and other forms of severe headaches.
 Although the use of Fioricet for migraines has been documented, there are more effective treatment options available.
 Therefore the prescription of Fioricet for migraines has decreased in recent years.

 People have used the medication for over thirty years after its approval by the FDA in 1984.
 However, it is mainly prescribed as a last resort by doctors after all other forms of medical treatment have failed.

 Components of Fioricet

-Butalbital is a barbiturate, a drug that works as a depressant to sedates a person’s ability to feel certain sensations at varying levels, depending on the person’s tolerance.
+- Butalbital is a barbiturate.
+It’s a drug that works as a depressant to sedate a person’s ability to feel certain sensations at varying levels, depending on their tolerance.

-Acetaminophen, on the other hand, is an analgesic, which relieves pain and fever.
+- Acetaminophen, on the other hand, is an analgesic, which relieves pain and fever.
 Taking too much of this drug causes severe damage to the liver.
-Extreme cases need liver transplants to prevent death.
+In extreme cases, liver transplants are necessary to prevent death.

-Caffeine, like the one found in coffee, soda, and chocolates, acts as a mild stimulant that treats certain types of headaches.
-The amount present in Fioricet is relatively low.
+- Caffeine, like the one found in coffee, soda, and chocolates, acts as a mild stimulant that can help in certain types of headaches.
+The amount present in the medication is relatively low.

 How Does One Get Addicted to Fioricet?

 In 2007, information showed that the Centers for Disease Control and Prevention recorded higher death rates due to painkiller abuse than cocaine and heroin.
 In 2010, the National Survey on Drug Use and Health found that approximately 2 million people in the US had used prescription drugs for non-medical purposes for the first time that same year.